Laser Pointers on my mind.

 BJO states and I quote “that in conclusion, laser pointers, pens, or key rings if used appropriately are not an eye hazard, and even if used inappropriately will not cause permanent eye damage”.

 “It is sad that in this day and age with an array of social media platforms we are censored for the things we write.
 I am all for censorship if it promotes hate crime or worse.
-But when it comes to merely expressing an opinion we do not have freedom of speech anymore and we cannot ask questions as people will question your motives and get defensive.
+But when it comes to merely expressing an opinion or asking a question we should not be scrutinised.
+There is little room for freedom of speech anymore and we cannot ask questions as people will question our motives and get defensive.
 I believe if people have questions they should be able to express them without the fear of someone trolling them and without the fear of being censored or punished”.

 Pointing any laser device to a moving vehicle eg: (planes, trains, cars, motor bikes, boats) or directly at someone to purposely maim including eyes and body or cause destruction and accidents, the perpartrators should be punished to fit the crime.